-You’re all caught up on laundry, spring cleaning done, and you’ve already binge-watched The Office for the hundredth time, now what?
-By now, we’re all beginning to feel a little cooped up.
-We could all use an escape from our homes, so we’ve come up with five scenic drives that’ll give you a much-needed change of scenery.
+You’re all caught up on laundry, your spring cleaning is done, and you’ve already binge-watched The Office for the hundredth time, now what?
+While you await Spokane's stunning summer weather, get out of the house with a scenic drive near Spokane.
+I’ve come up with five scenic drives that’ll give you a much-needed change of scenery.

 Palouse to Oakesdale

-Just beyond the South Hill of Spokane, lies Hangman Valley.
-If you’re a golfer, you’ve probably driven out this way before for a challenging day on the links.
-From downtown Spokane, head south on Highway 195, take a left on Hatch Road, and then a right onto Hangman Valley Road.
+Just beyond the South Hill of Spokane, lies Latah Valley.
+If you’re a golfer, you’ve probably driven out this way before for a challenging day on the links at Latah Creek.
+For the most scenic route, head south on Highway 195 from downtown Spokane, take a left on Hatch Road, and then a right onto Hangman Valley Road.
 Hangman Valley Road follows beautiful Latah Creek through a valley of open spaces and elegant country homes.
+This isn't necessarily a secret route but, it won't pull up initially on Google maps.
+Trust me, this is the prettiest route.
 Continue your country drive onto Valley Chapel Road.
 You could stay on Valley Chapel Road to Rockford.
 For a shorter drive, you can get back onto Highway 195 by way of Spangle Creek Road.

 Spokane Valley to Green Bluff